abinit/abinit/doc/topics/_positron.md

 Doppler broadening can also be computed.
-The details of the way to perform such calculations are given in the description of the [[positron]] input variable, as well as in [[lesson:positron|the lesson on electron-positron annihilation]].
+The details of the way to perform such calculations are given in the description of the [[positron]] input variable, as well as in [[tutorial:positron|the tutorial on electron-positron annihilation]].

 Examples can be found in [[cite:Wiktor2013]], [[cite:Wiktor2014]],